jaxun614/ImageClassificationApplication/README.md

 ## Description:

 This application will handle the searching and uploading of images, providing the user with an intuitive GUI for both functions.
-The search page will display the images in the dataset

-On the upload page, the user can provide their image to be added to the dataset.
-The user will have to specify a name for the entry along with any relevant tags.
-At this point, the user can also choose to provide a description of their image.
-Clicking the upload button will add the entry to the dataset.
+The search page will display the images in the dataset in the order they were added by default.
+Searches can be refined by typing dates or setting categorically appropriate tags.
+The user can click on the search results to see more detailed information about the image that can be edited.
+The user can also upload their images to the dataset by setting categories, descriptions, tags, etc.

 ## GUI mockup
 ![this is the GUI image](Imgage/PlantClasificationAppGUI.jpg)